High-voltage electric stimulation of the donor site of skin grafts accelerates the healing process: a randomized blinded clinical trial (2018)

 - Reliability of bidirectional and variable-opening equipment for the measurement of pelvic floor muscle strength

-- Equipment reliability for pelvic floor muscle strength measurement
+- Influence of visual feedback on pelvic floor muscle strength

 - Sensory and motor thresholds of transcutaneous electrical stimulation are influenced by gender and age